 The Company does not manage the timing of equity grants to attempt to give participants the benefit of material non-public information.
-Grants are made at times when the Company believes it is not in possession of material non-public information and when major subsequent announcements are not currently anticipated.
 Further, all option grants are made with an exercise price at or above the average of the high and low sales prices of the Company's common stock on the date of grant.

-The Committee believes the equity compensation awards to the Company's executive officers are appropriate to properly incent these officers to achieve maximum performance, and to align their interests with those of the Company's shareholders, while not incenting the executive officers to take undue risks or otherwise take actions which are contrary to the best interests of the Company.
+The Committee believes the equity compensation awards to the Company's executive officers are appropriate to properly incentivize these officers to achieve maximum performance, and to align their interests with those of the Company's shareholders, while not incentivizing the executive officers to take undue risks or otherwise take actions which are contrary to the best interests of the Company.

-The stock option and performance share award grants to the Company's named executive officers in 2008 are reflected in the Grants of Plan-Based Awards table that follows this report.
-The grant date for the Company's yearly stock performance awards and options in fiscal 2008 to officers and other eligible employees was February 13, 2008.
+The stock option and performance share award grants to the Company's Named Executive Officers in 2009 are reflected in the Grants of Plan-Based Awards table that follows this report.
+The grant date for the Company's yearly stock performance awards in fiscal 2009 was February 4, 2009, and the grant date for the yearly grant of options in fiscal 2009 was May 21, 2009.
+The option grant was deferred until May to allow the Company to obtain shareholder approval for increasing the authorized shares under its equity plan at the 2009 annual meeting of the Company's shareholders.

 The Company has only infrequently used restricted stock and restricted stock units as a reward and retention mechanism.
 Mr. Goldner was granted 57,787 restricted stock units in connection with his promotion to President and Chief Executive Officer in May 2008.
-In 2008, no other executive officers received grants of restricted stock or restricted stock units.
+In 2008, no other executive officers received grants of restricted stock or restricted stock units and no such grants were made in fiscal 2009.